-Herman and Norma have seen many changes in their thirty-six years in the Funeral Profession and feel more changes are on the horizon.
+Herman and Norma have seen many changes in their forty seven years in the Funeral Profession and feel more changes are on the horizon.

 Norma became the first female President of the Nova Scotia Licensed Embalmers and Funeral Directors Association, serving her term from July, 1996 to July, 1998.
 She was also Chairman of the Atlantic Provinces Funeral Directors and Service Convention in Sydney, Nova Scotia in September, 1998 and again in Truro, Nova Scotia in 2002.
 Norma was also presented with a plaque of recognition as the Swiss Air Committee Chairperson who contributed her time for on-site coordination, and professional service on the occassion of the Swiss Air Flight 111 Committal Service held on August 31st and September 1st, 1999.
-She is presently Secretary/Treasurer of the Funeral Service Association of Nova Scotia and sits on the Board of Directors as the Nova Scotia Representative of the Funeral Service Association of Canada as their Secretary/Treasurer, and is also on the Board of Directors of the Program Advisory Committee of the Funeral Service and Allied Health Program at Kingstec Community College in Kentville.
+She the former Secretary/Treasurer of the Funeral Service Association of Nova Scotia for many years and sat on the Board of Directors as the Nova Scotia Representative of the Funeral Service Association of Canada as their Secretary/Treasurer for 13 years.
+Norma was also a former director of the Board of Directors of the Program Advisory Committee of the Funeral and Allied Health Services Program at Kingstec Community College in Kentville.

-Also on staff since 1999 at C.H.
-Boudreau Funeral Home Limited is Derek Marchand who lives in Louisdale, Nova Scotia.
-A dedicated and professional licensed Funeral Director, who obtained his Funeral Director's license in 2000, also under the apprenticeship of Norma, Derek is an asset to the staff.
+Also on staff since 2011 at C.H.
+Boudreau Funeral Home Limited is Norma's grand daughter Ashley Clorey who is a dedicated and professional licensed Funeral Director and Embalmer, who obtained her Funeral Director's license in 2015, and her Embalmers license in 2016 under the apprenticeship of grandmother Norma and father Kevin.
+Ashley is an asset to the staff.